Unleash/unleash-client-dotnet/README.md

 #### Project scoped Unleash client

-If you're organizing your feature toggles in `Projects` in Unleash Enterprise, you can [scope your API tokens](https://docs.getunleash.io/how-to/how-to-create-project-api-tokens) to just the projects needed for your client.
-Then use that token when configuring Unleash Client:
+If you're organizing your feature toggles in projects in Unleash Enterprise, you can [scope your API tokens](https://docs.getunleash.io/how-to/how-to-create-project-api-tokens) to include only the specific projects needed for your client.
+Then use that token when configuring the Unleash client:

 ```csharp